Two Democrats and two Republicans are competing in the June 16 runoff to become Georgia’s next lieutenant governor.

 Dolezal is a partner in a technology company who was elected in 2018 to serve Forsyth County-based Senate District 27.
 Two years later, he joined a group of senators who sought to help Trump overturn the presidential election.

 Dolezal chairs the transportation committee and is vice chair of appropriations.
-He also serves on a committee investigating Fani Willis, questioning the Fulton County district attorney under oath last December.
+He also serves on a committee investigating Fani Willis, questioning the Fulton County district attorney under oath in December.
 His campaign ads have highlighted Willis and portrayed Muslims terrorizing white Georgians.

 Dolezal sponsored legislation that bans transgender girls and women from playing on female sports teams, as well as the creation of Georgia Promise Scholarships, which have primarily benefited students at private schools.